i17c/convert_tracks/README.md

-convert_tracks
+Convert Tracks
 ==============

-A simple tool to covert audio tracks
+A simple tool to covert audio tracks.